Santa Maria, California Therapists

 According to a report from the American Psychological Association, the entire state of California has 11,000 active psychologists — the largest number in the United States.
-Generally, a large number of active psychologists and other mental health professionals indicates that mental illness is prevalent throughout that state; this is clearly the case for California.
+Generally, a large number of active psychologists and other mental health professionals indicate that mental illness is prevalent throughout that state; this is clearly the case for California.

 According to SAMHSA’s California Behavioral Health Barometer for 2015, the state has mental illness prevalence rates that are close to the national average.
-California’s percentage of major depressive episodes among children ages 12-17 in 2013-14 were 11.5% — only half a percentage point higher than the U.S. average of 11% for the same period.
+California’s percentage of major depressive episodes among children ages 12-17 in 2013-14 was 11.5% — only half a percentage point higher than the U.S. average of 11% for the same period.
 The national and state averages for serious mental illnesses among adults for the same period showed a similar trend at 3.8% and 4.2%, respectively.

 Mental Health Resources for Santa Maria, California

 A SAMHSA online search engine lists four facilities in Santa Maria that offer inpatient and outpatient mental health services for children and adults.
 Santa Maria also has eight facilities that focus on substance abuse treatment.

 It appears some Santa Maria residents may also visit neighboring cities such as Arroyo Grande (approximately 14 miles away), Grover Beach (approximately 15 miles away), Lompoc (approximately 21 miles away), and San Luis Obispo (approximately 25 miles away) for their mental health treatment.
 SAMSHA lists two additional mental health treatment options in Lompoc.
 There are 11 additional substance abuse treatment choices offered within a 25-mile radius of Santa Maria.